Fr0sty404/MultiCacheCleaner/README.md

 To compile from source you need to do:

-valac --pkg gtk+-3.0 --pkg posix Application.vala Window.vala main.vala -o anyname
+valac --pkg gtk+-3.0 --pkg posix Application.vala Headerbar.vala Window.vala main.vala -o anyname